Freedom Circle logo

 The moral distinction between killing noncombatants deliberately and killing them in "collateral damage" is overstated.
 As Caplan says, "But we greatly exaggerate the moral difference when foreigners are the ones who suffer the 'unavoidable side effects.'
 If the police firebombed a domestic apartment complex to pursue the legitimate goal of killing Charles Manson, few people would consider the doctrine of Double Effect a strong defense.
 Would you?" ...
 The Truman administration revealed that it knew the atomic bombing was immoral by attempting to keep the full truth from the American people.

-Poses a riddle about the extent to which government is needed
+Poses a riddle about the extent to which government is needed, contrasting a "society of wholly good men" to another "in which every man is wholly evil"

 To what extent should politicians be enthroned to rule affairs in our daily lives? ...
-It would seem ... that the principle by which many answer is simple and easy to grasp: "People should be ruled only to the extent they are evil."
-That is, they say, only evil acts should be restrained; good acts should be unrestrained, for men should be free to engage in all that is good.
+[T]he principle by which many answer is simple and easy to grasp: "People should be ruled only to the extent they are evil."
+That is, ... only evil acts should be restrained; good acts should be unrestrained, for men should be free to engage in all that is good.
 Seemingly easy, isn't it?
 But we should ask the next logical question: What precisely is good and what is evil?
-But that is not the question I want to pose ... let us look at good and evil in their pure forms, as a chemist deals with elements ...
+But that is not the question I want to pose ...
+[L]et us look at good and evil in their pure forms, as a chemist deals with elements ...

 Related Topics: Government, Society